-Native American Outreach Program’s (NAOP) purpose is to provide academic and personal support services to the prospective and current Native American Students at Mendocino College and commit to hold a place for any Native American Student who is interested in attending Mendocino College by hosting interactive events for the Native American community and public.
+Mendocino College Native American Student Resources purpose is to provide academic and personal support services to the prospective and current Native American Students and commit to hold a secure place for any Native American Student who is interested in attending Mendocino College while increasing cultural awareness.

 Pomo Pathway is a two-semester sequence of classes offered by Mendocino College.
 This pathway ensures completion of transfer level English and Math courses within the student’s first year and prepares them to pursue a degree.

 Mendocino College is pleased to offer our students with FREE parking, WiFi, and local bus passes!